epwalsh/obsidian.nvim/README.md

   open_notes_in = "current"

   -- Optional, set the YAML parser to use.
 The valid options are:
-  --  * "native" - uses a pure Lua parser that's fast but not very robust.
+  --  * "native" - uses a pure Lua parser that's fast but potentially misses some edge cases.
-  --  * "yq" - uses the command-line tool yq (https://github.com/mikefarah/yq), which is more robust --    but slower and needs to be installed separately. yaml_parser = "native",
+  --  * "yq" - uses the command-line tool yq (https://github.com/mikefarah/yq), which is more robust --    but much slower and needs to be installed separately.
+  -- In general you should be using the native parser unless you run into a bug with it, in which -- case you can temporarily switch to the "yq" parser. yaml_parser = "native",
 }
 ```